strawberry-graphql/strawberry/docs/guides/federation.md

 # Apollo Federation Guide

+Apollo Federation allows you to combine multiple GraphQL APIs into one.
+This can be extremely useful when working with a service oriented architecture.

-Strawberry supports [Apollo Federation][1] out of the box, that means that you can create services using Strawberry and federate them via Apollo Gateway.
+Strawberry supports [Apollo
+Federation][https://www.apollographql.com/docs/federation] out of the box, that means that you can create services using Strawberry and federate them via Apollo Gateway.

 > _NOTE_: we don’t have a gateway server, you’ll still need to use the Apollo
 > Gateway for this.

-Apollo Federation allows you to combine multiple GraphQL APIs into one.
-This can be extremely useful when working with a service oriented architecture.

 ## Federated schema example